trskop/command-wrapper/README.md

 consistent UI.
 We call these tools **toolsets**, sets of commands with a common theme, or a purpose.

+Have you ever made a `Makefile` just to not repeat the same long command line again?
+Was your project ever cluttered by a lot of small utility scripts that no one remembers the purpose of?
+Is your `PATH` cluttered with same tools over and over because it was hard to remember what are their names?
+Those are the kinds of problems Command Wrapper is trying to help with.

 ## Table of Contents